jeffsikes/salesforce-eleventy-directory/README.md

 I'm using the [JSForce](https://jsforce.github.io/) library to connect to Salesforce and run a SOQL query to get a list of users.
 I'm then using Eleventy to generate a static site with the user data.

+> I used JSForce 2.0 for this experiment.
+It looks like JSForce 3.0 is coming out soon, so I'll have to update this when it's released.

 Obviously not a real-world use case, but it's a fun experiment to see how Eleventy can be used to generate static sites from Salesforce data.

 ## Project Setup